 Currently, lots of ferries are broken, schedule subject to change frequently!
-After March 3, 2014, the PR government will be soley responsible for transportation between the islands (no more Fast Ferry contract).
-So expect the schedule to change.
-Keep posted and be flexible.
+Update March 16, 2014, the PR government will be solely responsible for transportation between the islands (no more Fast Ferry contract).
+They are working on repairs/improvements, but expect some issues- Keep posted and be flexible.

 If I had $1 for every time we’ve been asked "Can I take my car on the ferry to Culebra or Vieques?" — I’d be rich!
 This article is meant to answer that question once and for all, not to provide ideas for something fun to do on vacation.

 The information in this article will probably be most helpful to residents of Puerto Rico, Culebra and Vieques — not to the average tourist.

 There are two types of ferries that run between Fajardo/Culebra and Fajardo/Vieques — passenger ferries and cargo ferries.
 The passenger ferries carry passengers only — no cars.
 The cargo ferries carry both passengers and cargo (including cars).

 But, before you get all excited and think that you are going to save a couple bucks by taking your rental car over to Culebra or Vieques — think again.
 The cargo ferries are not intended for tourists.
 They do not provide reliable tourist transport and most car rental contracts prohibit taking rental cars off of the island of Puerto Rico.